 R.E. remains a statutory subject in Key Stages 1-4.
-Religious education is taught to all classes, either through focussed R.E. lessons or integrated into other curricular areas and covers Christianity and other faiths.
-R.E. at Ash Lea is included at an appropriate level and, in many classes will form an integrated part of Myself and My Body and Me and My Community within the semi-formal curriculum.
-The aim of religious education is not only to learn about different religions and faiths, but also to help the students understand cultural differences and similarities, and to promote greater respect and tolerance of others.
+Religious education covers Christianity and other faiths.
+R.E. at Ash Lea is included at an appropriate level and, in many classes will form an integrated part of Me and My Body and Me and My Community within the semiformal curriculum and Culture within the pre-formal curriculum.
+The aim of religious education is not only to learn about different religions and faiths, but also to help the pupils understand cultural differences and similarities, and to promote greater respect and tolerance of others.

-We bring the classes together regularly throughout the week for collective worship.
-Our assemblies are used as a time for thought, reflection and celebration.
+We bring the classes together regularly throughout the week for assemblies, which are used as a time for thought, reflection and celebration.
 It is therefore regarded as a valuable teaching and learning opportunity.

 Whilst collective worship is broadly Christian in nature, it does also focus on other religious beliefs and festivals.
-We strive for an atmosphere of trust and respect where students can examine, question and further develop their thinking.
+We strive for an atmosphere of trust and respect where pupils can examine, question and further develop their thinking.